ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-03-storage-and-retrieval.md

 ```

 - A standard B-tree or LSM-tree index is not able to answer that kind of query efficiently: it can give you either all the restaurants in a range of latitudes (but at any longitude), or all the restaurants in a range of longitudes (but anywhere between north and south pole), but not both simultaneously.
 - One option is to translate a two-dimensional location into a single number using a space-filling curve, and then to use a regular B-tree index.
-More commonly, specialized spatial indexes such as R-trees are used.
-For example, PostGIS implements geospatial indexes as R-trees using PostgreSQL’s Generalized Search Tree indexing facility.
+More commonly, specialized **spatial** indexes such as **R-trees** are used.
+For example, **PostGIS** implements **geospatial indexes** as R-trees using PostgreSQL’s *Generalized Search Tree* indexing facility.

 ### Full-text search and fuzzy indexes

 - FTS engines commonly allow a search for:
-    - One word to be expanded to include synonyms of the word,
+  - One word to be expanded to include **synonyms** of the word
-    - to ignore grammatical variations of words,
+  - Ignore **grammatical** variations of words
-    - and to search for occurrences of words near each other in the same document,
+  - Search for **occurrences** of words near each other in the same document
-    - and support various other features that depend on linguistic analysis of the text.
+  - Support various other features that depend on **linguistic analysis** of the text.
-- To cope with typos in documents or queries, Lucene is able to search text for words within a certain edit distance (an edit distance of 1 means that one letter has been added, removed, or replaced).
+- To cope with typos in documents or queries, *Lucene* is able to search text for words within a certain edit distance (an edit distance of 1 means that one letter has been added, removed, or replaced).
   - Lucene uses a SSTable-like structure for its term dictionary.
-- Other fuzzy search techniques go in the direction of document classification and machine learning.
+- Other fuzzy search techniques go in the direction of document classification and ML.

 ### Keeping everything in memory

-- As RAM becomes cheaper, the cost-per-gigabyte argument is eroded =>  This has led to the development of in-memory databases.
+- As RAM becomes cheaper, the cost-per-gigabyte argument is eroded ➡️ This has led to the development of in-memory databases.
-- Some in-memory key-value stores, such as Memcached, are intended for caching use only, where it’s acceptable for data to be lost if a machine is restarted.
-But other in-memory databases aim for durability, which can be achieved with special hardware (such as battery-powered RAM), by writing a log of changes to disk, by writing periodic snapshots to disk, or by replicating the in-memory state to other machines.
+- Some in-memory key-value stores, such as *Memcached*, are intended for caching use only, where it’s **acceptable** for data to be lost if a machine is restarted.
+But other in-memory databases aim for **durability**, which can be achieved with special hardware (such as **battery-powered RAM**), by writing a log of changes to disk, by writing periodic snapshots to disk, or by replicating the in-memory state to other machines.
-- Counterintuitively, the performance advantage of in-memory databases is not due to the fact that they don’t need to read from disk.
-Even a disk-based storage engine may never need to read from disk if you have enough memory, because the operating sys‐ tem caches recently used disk blocks in memory anyway.
-Rather, they can be faster because they can avoid the overheads of encoding in-memory data structures in a form that can be written to disk.
+- Counterintuitively, the performance advantage of in-memory databases is not due to the fact that they don’t need to read from disk 😵‍💫.
+Even a disk-based storage engine may never need to read from disk if you have enough memory, because the **OS caches recently** used disk blocks in memory anyway.
+Rather, they can be faster because they can avoid the overheads of **encoding** in-memory data structures in a form that can be written to disk.

 ## Transaction Processing or Analytics?

-Even though databases started being used for many different kinds of data comments on blog posts, actions in a game, contacts in an address book, etc.—the basic access pattern remained similar to processing business transactions.
+Even though databases started being used for many different kinds of data comments on blog posts, actions in a game, contacts in an address book, etc. the basic access pattern remained similar to processing business transactions.
 An application typically looks up a small number of records by some key, using an index.
 Records are inserted or updated based on the user’s input.
-Because these applications are interactive, the access pattern became known as online transaction processing (OLTP).
+Because these applications are interactive, the access pattern became known as **online transaction processing** (OLTP).

-However, databases also started being increasingly used for data analytics, which has very different access patterns.
-Usually an analytic query needs to scan over a huge number of records, only reading a few columns per record, and calculates aggregate statistics (such as count, sum, or average) rather than returning the raw data to the user.
+However, databases also started being increasingly used for data analytics, which has very **different access patterns**.
+Usually an analytic query needs to scan over a **huge number of records**, only reading a few columns per record, and calculates aggregate statistics (such as `count`, `sum`, or `average`) rather than returning the raw data to the user.
 For example, if your data is a table of sales transactions, then analytic queries might be:
   - What was the total revenue of each of our stores in January?
   - How many more bananas than usual did we sell during our latest promotion?
   - Which brand of baby food is most often purchased together with brand X diapers?
 <p align="center"><img src="assets/olap-vs-oltp.png" width="500px" height="auto"></p>

 At first, the same databases were used for both transaction processing and analytic queries.
 SQL turned out to be quite flexible in this regard: it works well for OLTP-type queries as well as OLAP-type queries.
 Nevertheless, in the late 1980s and early 1990s, there was a trend for companies to stop using their OLTP systems for analytics purposes, and to run the analytics on a separate database instead.
 This separate database was called a *data warehouse*.